kerryrodden/tiny-tfidf/README.md

 # tiny-tfidf
 ![npm](https://img.shields.io/npm/v/tiny-tfidf.svg)

 Minimal implementations of a couple of classic text analysis tools (TF-IDF and cosine similarity).
-The goal is to create something simple that can be used to explain or experiment with the techniques, using a small set of documents.
 Everything is done in memory so this library is not suitable for large-scale use.
+Instead, the goal is to create something simple that can be used to explain or experiment with the techniques, using a small set of documents.
+For a detailed and interactive explanation, see this [Observable notebook](https://observablehq.com/@kerryrodden/introduction-to-text-analysis-with-tf-idf).

 The term weighting scheme is BM25, as described in this [technical report](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-356.pdf) by Stephen Robertson and Karen Spärck Jones.